pelagios/pelagios.github.io/about-us.md

 permalink: /about-us/
 ---

-Pelagios is a long-running initiative that links information online through common references to places.
+The Pelagios Network is a long-running initiative that links information online through common references to places.
 To create and maintain these connections, Pelagios has developed:
 1. a method for creating semantic annotations, based on the W3C Web Annotation standard;
 2. tools and specifications for creating and making use of these annotations, most notably Recogito, an open-source platform for geo-annotating texts, images and databases;